sahil1305/warranty/README.md

 # warranty
 Objective- the main aim of this project is to find whether the claim by the customers to the electronics company is fraud or genuine.

-Methods & Algorithms- Random forest (up sampling) algorithm is used to build the model.
+Methods & Algorithms- Random forest (over sampling) algorithm is used to build the model.

 Tools- Python 3